 Celebrate Easter with a Concert for Hope!
 Raise The Praise Choir & Band presents a one night only concert to benefit African Vision of Hope

 Raise The Praise is a volunteer community music ministry, under the musical direction of Bonni Schuette.
 The music group is made up of 60 choir members, 7 featured soloists, and a 10-piece band.
-This will be their 15th fundraiser concert presentation.
+This will be their 13thfundraiser concert presentation.

 Get The Latest News!